 At the same time, I feel that the i7/16 GB configuration is not worth the kind of 200-300 EUR/GBP extra that Asus charges for right now, given that you’ll end up with a limited i7 platform that’s not going to run any better than the i5 in daily use or in demanding loads.
 Hopefully, that will come down in price, as the i5 version only gets 8 GB of RAM and that might not suffice long term.

-However, I can’t end this up without mentioning the competition.
-In most markets, this ZenBook has a price-advantage over most of the other solid convertibles, such as the Dell XPS 13 2-in-1 or the HP Spectre x360 or the Lenovo Yoga C730, and is also one of the first 2-in-1s available with Tiger Lake hardware.
+most of the other 2-in-1 convertible laptops, such as the Dell XPS 13 2-in-1 or the HP Spectre x360 or the Lenovo Yoga C730, and is also one of the first 2-in-1s available with Tiger Lake hardware.
 On the other hand, if you can live with a standard non-convertible ultrabook, I’d prefer one of the clamshell ZenBooks of this generation, while if you’re after an ultrabook that can handle tougher loads or games, I’d definitely look into some of the AMD Ryzen options out there, such as the ZenBook 14 UM425, ZenBook 14 UM433 with Nvidia graphics, or the competitive IdeaPad Slim 7 from Lenovo.

 Anyway, that wraps up our review of the Asus ZenBook Flip 13 UX363EA, but I’d love to hear your thoughts and impressions in the comments section down below, so don’t hesitate to get in touch.